FHeilmann/klipper/PD-INSTALL.md

 	You canmay consider using a different 5V source for your PD if you have any concerns around overloading your Pi's power supply.

 3. Test your serial connection.
+(Optional step)

    At this point your PanelDue screen should be on but stuck in the "Connecting..." status You can use "tio" to test the connection.
    > sudo apt-get install tio